Important dates for 2017 competitions

 People's Choice Higher Degree Research Poster: $50 Westfield gift voucher

-Please join us at 3:15pm on Monday 26 September in the UNSW Business School to find out if you've won and/or congratulate the winners.
+Please join us at 2:00pm on Monday 25 September in The Place, ground floor UNSW Business School, to find out if you've won and/or congratulate the winners.

 Undergraduate Research Competition